daftdan/pbs_3rd_party_license_res/README.md

 To configure PBS Professional / OpenPBS to handle software that has 'floating' network licenses controlled by services such as FLEXNet, Reprise, LM-X do this:

-use one of these scripts, customising as necessary, making sure it is executable, owned and only writable by the PBS server user (usually root)
+use one of these scripts, customising as necessary, making sure it is executable, owned and only writable by the PBS server user (usually root).
+Tell the PBS server to createa new resource.

 	qmgr -c "create resource lic_foo type=long"

-edit *$PBS_HOME/sched_priv/sched_config* to include the new resource name in the list of resources:
+Tell the PBS scheduler about the resource.
+Edit *$PBS_HOME/sched_priv/sched_config* to include the new resource name in the list of resources:

 	resources: "ncpus, aoe, …,lic_foo"